0xE111/cat-400/docs/tutorials/03 - messages/readme.md

 ---------------

 It's great that systems are decoupled, but there should be something that would allow them to work together.
-Since systems know nothing about each other (except systems' names and existence), we cannot just write `systems["video"].draw("cube")` and `systems["physics"].setPosition(cube, 0, 0, 0)`.
+Since systems know nothing about each other (except systems' names and existence), we cannot just write `systems.get("video").draw("cube")` and `systems.get("physics").setPosition(cube, 0, 0, 0)`.
 Instead, we can send  a `Message` from one system to another.

 `Message` is just an object with minimal required information to describe some event or command.
 One could create custom messages by subclassing `Message` class or its subclasses.